hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 Although it is possible to make the pseudocode more precise, I think it is better to make an implementation read as well as the pseudocode.

+## 9. Weight types
+I really regret making the type of weights in graphs generic:
+- It is a lot more work to implement.
+- Double is adequate for most applications.
+- It leads to unusual design choices.
+For example, should the add function be stored in paths?
+If not, as I have chosen to do, it leads to the point below.
+- It makes the API ugly in unexpected places, for example, you need to pass in the add function in the Combine method of paths.

+Base on these problems, the generic math approach would have been better, although using double directly is probably still the best option.

+There are many other ways to improve how weights are used, for example:
+- Define a custom type that puts everything together
+- Define an interface weights must implement (this is not ideal, since then typical types need to be wrapped)
+- Define a new WeoghtComparer type that holds the extra data (not ideal to have the add function there)